qutip/qutip/doc/guide/guide-bloch.rst

    A set of equatorial data points plotted simultaneously.

 Notice that, in contrast to states or vectors, each point remains the same color as the initial point.
 This is because adding multiple data points using the add_points function is interpreted, by default, to correspond to a single data point (single qubit state) plotted at different times.
 This is very useful when visualizing the dynamics of a qubit.
-An example of this is given in the example :ref:`examples_bloch_qubit_decay`.
+An example of this is given in the example .
 If we want to plot additional qubit states we can call additional `add_points` functions:

 >>> xz=zeros(20)
 >>> yz=[sin(th) for th in linspace(0,pi,20)]